openbrainsrc/Radian/doc/ref-manual/05-plot-types.markdown

 marker used).
 All of the paint attributes can either be fixed or be functions of arbitrary variables that are in scope in Radian expressions defining the attributes.

+Textual marker plots are supported by specifying the value "`text`" for the `MARKER` attribute and an array of textual marker values (of the same length as the plot coordinate data) for the `MARKER-TEXT` attribute.
+The font used for the markers is controlled by the `MARKER-FONT-...` attributes and the alignment of textual markers relative to the data points is controlled by the `MARKER-ALIGNMENT` attribute.
+This is either a single value ("`left`", "`centre`" or "`right`") or a comma-separated pair of values, the first giving the horizontal alignment and the second the vertical alignment (one of "`top`", "`centre`" or "`bottom`").

 ### Examples